huwman/Fortis/_posts/2015-07-23-introduction.md

 ---
 layout:     post
-title:      "Fortis C# Introduction"
+title:      "Introduction to Fortis C#"
 subtitle:   "Make your code more robust by using types more effectively"
 date:       2015-07-23 12:00:00
 author:     "Huw Simpson"
-header-img: "img/post-bg.jpg"
 ---

 # Introduction to Fortis C#